brianwetzel/HW15-Solidity-JointSavings/README.md

 <br>

 ## Contract Balance
- Use the `contractBalance` function to verify the balance of the:
+ Use the `contractBalance` function to verify the balance of the smart contract:

 <br>